isrightkev/convertSTL/README.md

 USAGE
 ---------
-All Stl files in folder will be converted :
+    $ ruby convertSTL.rb folder/*.stl (All Stl files in folder will be converted)

-    $ ruby convertSTL.rb folder/*.stl

     $ ruby convertSTL.rb [filename of .stl to be converted]